 SIMPLE NON-SURGICAL EXTRACTIONS

-In simple nonsurgical extractions, the gum tissues are separated from the tooth.
-Special instruments are then used to make movement of the roots within the socket in the bone where the roots are.
+In simple nonsurgical extractions, the gum tissues are separated from around the tooth.
+Special instruments are then used to loosen the root and extraction forceps are placed on the tooth.
+The forceps continue the process of loosening the tooth until it can be pulled from the socket.

-The tooth has to be sectioned into several pieces to permit root removal.
-In this case, sutures are often placed to adapt the gum to the ridge and control postoperative bleeding.
+Depending on your case, surgical extractions may involve the removal of bone or gum tissue.
+In addition, the tooth may have to be sectioned into several pieces to permit root removal.
+Following a surgical extraction, sutures are often placed to allow your gum to heal and to control postoperative bleeding.